emann615/Investigating-with-Splunk/README.md

 </br>
 </br>

-Decode the string to get the rest of the URL path.
+Decode the string to get the rest of the URL.

 <img src="https://github.com/emann615/Investigating-with-Splunk/assets/117882385/1721e76f-79ed-4280-8094-01d3a84dc8f2" height="70%" width="70%"/>
 </br>
 </br>

+The full URL is **http://10.10.10.5/new.php**

 **A9) hxxp[://]10[.]10[.]10[.]5/news[.]php**